-Page Reference Support/oppose Decision sought Reasons (ii) using any practicable alternative locations that would reduce the need for vegetation removal (iii) retaining indigenous vegetation which contributes to the ecological significance of a site, taking into account any loss that may be unavoidable to create a building platform, services, access, vehicle parking and manoeuvring on a site (iv) firewood.
-These types of minor vegetation clearance include clearance of all types of vegetation, including indigenous vegetation.
+Page Reference Support/oppose Decision sought Reasons site that are suitable to accommodate new development in the first instance (ii) using any practicable alternative locations that would reduce the need for vegetation removal (iii) retaining indigenous vegetation which contributes to the ecological significance of a site, taking into account any loss that may be unavoidable to create a building platform, services, access, vehicle parking and manoeuvring on a site (iv) firewood. • Maintenance of rural fire breaks These types of minor vegetation clearance include clearance of all types of vegetation, including indigenous vegetation.
 These activities are undertaken in the context of the relatively wide open spaces and low population and development densities that characterise rural areas.
 Enabling these types of routine minor vegetation clearance is important for efficient resource management in order to support the economic, social and cultural well-being of communities in the district.
 Farmers should not be subject to undue delays and costs from triggering resource consent requirements for minor clearance of indigenous vegetation where there is little or no environmental benefit.
 FFNZ are also unsure why land tenure is an appropriate trigger to determine different land use controls related to biodiversity outcomes, and seek that reference to particular land tenure be deleted from this policy.
-4-7 3.2.7 Policy - Managing Significant Natural Areas Conditional support Amend Policy 3.2.7 as follows and make any consequential changes needed to give effect to this relief: 3.2.7 Policy - Managing Significant Natural Areas (a) Promote the management of Significant Natural Areas in a way that protects their long-term ecological functioning and indigenous biodiversity values, through such means as: (i) permanently excluding stock through voluntary covenants and conservation subdivisions WDC need to prioritise and ground-truth identification and management of SNAs in order to ensure landowners are not unnecessarily subject to onerous costs and time delays.
+4-7 3.2.7 Policy - Managing Significant Natural Areas Conditional support Amend Policy 3.2.7 as follows and make any consequential changes needed to give effect to this relief: 3.2.7 Policy - Managing Significant Natural Areas (a) Promote the management of Significant Natural Areas in a way that protects their long-term ecological functioning and indigenous biodiversity values, through such means as: (i) permanently excluding stock through WDC need to prioritise and ground-truth identification and management of SNAs in order to ensure landowners are not unnecessarily subject to onerous costs and time delays.
 This is the outcome when usual and expected farming activities are subject to resource consent conditions to protect patches of indigenous vegetation.
 FFNZ has concerns that the district's ratepayers will not be able to afford to adequately protect areas of indigenous vegetation which accurately meet the significance criteria let alone the 'wish list' which has currently been created by the inadequate identification process.
-WDC also need to acknowledge the role landowners play in managing SNAs where these are found on

-(iii) undertaking plant and animal pest control (iiii) retaining and enhancing indigenous vegetation cover (iv) maintaining and restoring natural wetland hydrology (v) avoiding physical and legal fragmentation (vi) legal protection of Significant Natural Areas through conservation covenants or similar mechanisms (vii) providing for the role of Mana Whenua as kaitiaki and for the practical exercise of kaitiakitanga in restoring, protecting and enhancing areas. (b) Recognise that management of Significant Natural Areas on private land requires public investment in a range of incentives such as: (i) Rates remissions or rebates for land retired for biodiversity purposes; (ii) Reimbursements or discounts for products and fencing material for stock exclusion; (iii) Resource consent fee discounts and waivers; (iv) Providing native plants seedlings; (v) Pest animal and weed control assistance; (vi) Contestable fund for biodiversity projects; (vii) Transferable development rights. (viii) Education and information on types of vegetation and habitat, and why they
+Page Reference Support/oppose Decision sought Reasons Page Reference Support/oppose voluntary covenants and conservation subdivisions (ii) undertaking plant and animal pest control (iii) retaining and enhancing indigenous vegetation cover (iv) maintaining and restoring natural wetland hydrology (v) avoiding physical and legal fragmentation (vi) legal protection of Significant Natural Areas through conservation covenants or similar mechanisms (vii) providing for the role of Mana Whenua as kaitiaki and for the practical exercise of kaitiakitanga in restoring, protecting and enhancing areas. (b) Recognise that management of Significant Natural Areas on private land requires public investment in a range of incentives such as: (i) Rates remissions or rebates for land retired for biodiversity purposes; (ii) Reimbursements or discounts for products and fencing material for stock exclusion; (iii) Resource consent fee discounts and Reasons WDC also need to acknowledge the role landowners play in managing SNAs where these are found on private land, and to have policy which incentivises a range of management tools to enable the appropriate management of SNAs. (iii) Resource consent fee discounts and waivers; (iv) Providing native plants seedlings; (v) Pest animal and weed control assistance; (vi) Contestable fund for biodiversity projects: (vii) Transferable development rights. (viii) Education and information on types of